-Table 19 indicates that there were significant differences in the judgment of children as to who should be punished.
-Chi-square results indicate that there were significant differences among the children in the three age levels regarsignificant at .01 significant at .001 ding who should be punished.
-All three age levels' indicated that the whole group should be held culpable in Story A while only the two younger levels indicated that the whole group should be responsible in Story B, the eldest group preferring that the individual be held solely responsible.
-Children in all three socio-economic levels also decided that the whole group be held culpable in Story A while only the two lower levels indicated group responsibility for Story B, the upper level preferring individual responsibility.
+Results show that there were significant differences in the judgment of children as to who should be punished.
+Chi-square results indicate that there were significant differences among the children in the three age levels regarding who should be punished.
+All three age levels indicated that the whole group should be held culpable in Story A while only the two younger levels indicated that the whole group should be responsible in Story B, the eldest group preferring that the individual be held solely responsible.
+Children in all three socioeconomic levels also decided that the whole group be held culpable in Story A while only the two lower levels indicated group responsibility for Story B, the upper level preferring individual responsibility.
 Results according to sex indicate a significant difference only for Story A with both males and females favoring punishment for the whole group.